newtdb/db/doc/fine-print.rst

    they're accessed next.

 2. Object accesses and changes are detected my observing attribute access.
-This works well for accesses, but can miss updated.
+This works very well for accesses, but can miss updates.
 For example, consider this class::

      class Tasks(newt.db.Persistent):